PraneethRaoA/AWSs3/README.md

 ->Get the access key and secret key from AWS and add them in properties file.

+-> update region and bucket name in properties file.

 -> build the project and run